Plan on Pull Request

 PR Plans Concurrency

-PR Plans do not lock the Terraform state, and can be run in parallel.
-If a bunch of PR Plans are queued in sequence, all of these PR Plans will run simultaneously.
+PR Plans do not lock the Terraform state, and can be in parallel.
+If a bunch of PR Plans are queued in sequence, they will all run simultaneously.

 Status Checks

-If the PR plan doesn't run because the push doesn't contain change files, we will mark the latest status of this PR that we got or skipped status if the Version Control supported it.
+If the PR Plan doesn't run because the push didn’t contain changed files, env0 will mark the latest commit as skipped ( if the Version Control supports it).
 Additional policy configuration can be found under Do Not Report Skipped Status Check.

 PR Plans from Merge Commits